Buffalo Niagara International Airport: Car

 The airport is served by the Kensington Expressway (NY Route 33), which ends at the airport.
 Route 33 intersects with the New York State Thruway, Interstate I-90, about 1 mi from the airport and then continues directly into downtown Buffalo with a total drive time of approximately 10–15 minutes.

 Bus

 Niagara Frontier Transportation Authority provides service on routes 24B (Genesee), 47 (Youngs Road), 68 (George Urban Express) and 204 (Airport-Downtown Express).
 NFTA Metro Paratransit offers services to the airport for people with mobility issues, but pre-booking is required.

-Greyhound Bus Lines and Megabus also provide transportation to and from the airport, with services to Toronto and New York City, (dropping off at 34th and 11th avenues).
+Greyhound Bus Lines also provides transportation to and from the airport, with services to Toronto and New York City, (dropping off at 34th and 11th avenues).

-Car hire and taxi
+Car rental and taxi

-Many national car hire firms all have rental facilities on airport property.
-Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National all are on-site.
-Various limos, taxis and shuttle buses have access to and from the airport.
+Many national car rental companies have rental facilities on airport property.
+Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National all are onsite.
+Various limos, taxis, and shuttle buses have access to and from the airport.